Ac6Embedded/apollo-docs/docs/security/cra/developer-requirements.md

 ## Common problems teams hit in this section (and how to avoid them)

-1. **“We’re secure but can’t prove it.”**
+1. **"We're secure but can't prove it."**
    Fix: make evidence artefacts first-class outputs (ADRs, test reports, SBOM, update rehearsal logs) and index them in the technical documentation.[3]

 2. **Scope drift in embedded systems.**
    Fix: define the product boundary explicitly (device firmware + bootloader + companion app + cloud endpoints used for updates).
 Keep the scope diagram versioned per release.

 3. **Role confusion across OEM/ODM/integrators.**
    Fix: explicitly document who controls the firmware build, signing keys, update endpoints, and support period.
-If someone modifies security-relevant parts, treat it as a potential “substantial modification” case.[12][13]
+If someone modifies security-relevant parts, treat it as a potential "substantial modification" case.[12][13]

 4. **Support period underestimated.**
    Fix: decide it early and validate it against expected lifetime; the CRA sets a minimum support period (with a limited exception when expected use is shorter).[5]

-5. **SBOM exists but isn’t tied to the shipped binary.**
+5. **SBOM exists but isn't tied to the shipped binary.**
    Fix: generate SBOM in CI from the exact build inputs, store it with the release manifest, and keep the definition consistent with Article 3.[8]

 6. **Update mechanism designed late.**
-   Fix: treat secure updates as an architecture requirement (bootloader strategy, partitioning, rollback, key rotation), not as a “feature” to add post‑MVP.[2][6]
+   Fix: treat secure updates as an architecture requirement (bootloader strategy, partitioning, rollback, key rotation), not as a "feature" to add post-MVP.[2][6]

 7. **Third-party components become the blind spot.**
    Fix: maintain a dependency governance process; if we find a vulnerability in a component, we must report upstream and remediate per Annex I Part II.[5][6]

 8. **No operational vulnerability handling.**
-   Fix: implement a PSIRT process with clear intake, triage, fix, and advisory steps, and ensure secure update distribution is ready to deliver fixes “without delay”.[6]
+   Fix: implement a PSIRT process with clear intake, triage, fix, and advisory steps, and ensure secure update distribution is ready to deliver fixes "without delay".[6]

 ---